 [Related: 6 secure alternatives to WhatsApp]

 Some apps make it easier to purge your entire history all at once.
 In the case of WhatsApp, open the app and head to Settings > Chats > Chat History > Delete All Chats.
 Then make a note to regularly check back and erase your latest messages.

 Each of the apps on your phone will take a slightly different approach to logging your activities.
 Some of them let you avoid their gaze by using incognito mode, while others will stop tracking you if you ask.

 For example, the YouTube app has an incognito mode, which doesn’t track the videos you watch.
 To activate this mode in either Android or iOS, open the app, tap your avatar on the top right of the screen, and pick Turn on Incognito.

 Google Maps, meanwhile, may be keeping track of where you’ve been.
 To stop it, head to the settings: Launch the app, tap the Menu button (three lines) on the top left of the screen, and hit Settings.
-Within the settings, select Personal content and find the location history feature.
-When you tap that, you’ll end up in your Google account, where you can flip a toggle switch and turn location history off.
+Within the settings, select Personal content and find Location History.
+When you tap that, you’ll end up in your Google account, where you can flip a toggle switch and turn the caching feature off.

 There are millions of apps on the market, with no hard and fast rules about how to keep them from recording your behavior.
 But in general, a good first step is to check for the aforementioned settings—incognito mode and stopping tracking.

 If you don’t find these options, you’ll have to clear your activity manually.
 This process will vary depending on your operating system.

 In Android, open Settings > Apps, pick a title from the list, and hit Storage.
 You’ll see two options: Clear data and Clear cache.
 Clear them both, which will wipe all the data the app has stored locally.
 Afterward, it will behave as if you’ve installed it from scratch, so you’ll need to log in again, set up your preferences, and so on.